lytecache/lytecache-cli/README.md

 expires_at:     (none)
 ```

-No Python installation, no shared server, no export step -- just the same SQLite file on disk.
-Type codes 5 (Python pickle) and 6 (Java serialized) -- values this CLI cannot decode -- render as `(non-portable value: python-pickle, N bytes)` rather than erroring or dumping garbage.
+No Python installation, no shared server, no export step: just the same SQLite file on disk.
+The two type codes this CLI can't decode — 5 for Python pickle, 6 for Java serialization — render as `(non-portable value: python-pickle, N bytes)` instead of erroring out or dumping garbage.

 ## Relationship to lytecache-go

-This repo contains only the CLI (`cmd/lytecache`) and depends on [`github.com/lytecache/lytecache-go`](https://github.com/lytecache/lytecache-go) like any other consumer -- it has no access to, and does not duplicate, any of that module's unexported cache logic.
-See that repo for the Go library itself, the on-disk format (`SPEC.md`), and language-agnostic background on lytecache.
+This repo contains only the CLI (`cmd/lytecache`) and depends on [`github.com/lytecache/lytecache-go`](https://github.com/lytecache/lytecache-go) like any other consumer.
+It has no special access to that module's unexported cache logic, and doesn't duplicate any of it.
+See that repo for the Go library itself, the on-disk format (`SPEC.md`), and general background on lytecache.

 ## License